OwenDa/portfolio-1/README.md

 1. "Whippet Fact File" table composed with reference to this [CSS Grid tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
 2. Card design was partly based on this [W3Schools CSS Cards How-To](https://www.w3schools.com/howto/howto_css_cards.asp).
 3. Favicon added by following [these steps](https://lazaroibanez.com/how-to-add-a-favicon-to-github-pages-403935604460).
 4. Picture source and use of AVIF was assisted by this [picture element video tutorial](https://www.youtube.com/watch?v=rO6rvbN37ZA) and this [write-up on AVIF format](https://www.finally.agency/blog/what-is-avif-image-format).
+5. [Joni Halabi's article on formatting phone numbers](https://jhalabi.com/blog/accessibility-phone-number-formatting) was referenced in formatting the Adopt page telephone numbers.
 </details>